 Weed in São Luís: Legal Status, Access, and Cultural Perception

-São Luís, the capital of Maranhão, is known for its rich colonial history, reggae culture, and stunning coastal views.
 However, when it comes to cannabis, the city—like the rest of Brazil—operates under strict legal restrictions.
-While recreational use remains illegal, cannabis is widely consumed across different social groups, and discussions about legalization are becoming more common.
+While recreational use remains illegal, cannabis is widely consumed across different social groups, and discussions about legalization are becoming more common on weed in Sao Luis.

 Brazil’s 2006 Drug Law decriminalized personal use, meaning that people caught with small amounts of cannabis may face warnings, community service, or educational programs, rather than jail time.
-However, trafficking and distribution remain serious crimes, and because the law does not specify a legal possession limit, police officers have discretion in determining who is a user and who is a dealer.
+However, trafficking and distribution remain serious crimes, and because the law does not specify a legal possession limit, police officers have discretion in determining who is a user and who is a dealer on weed in Sao Luis.

 Despite its illegal status, cannabis is relatively easy to find in São Luís.
 People obtain it through: